 Looking for support in your healing process?

 A H.O.P.E.
 Group is a safe place in which we come together to find wellness by sharing our story and listening with open heart and mind to the other stories in the room.
 In our H.O.P.E.
 Groups we learn the practice of compassion and the release of suffering — the engine of forgiving.
-Join us at one of our six locations in Maine to see for yourself what a difference a H.O.P.E.
+Join us at one of our four locations in Maine to see for yourself what a difference a H.O.P.E.
 Group can make.

 Join A H.O.P.E.
 Group